captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 so call me.
 ---
-Actually I got your note,
+Actually, I got your note,
 ---
 so call me anyway.
 ---
-You didn't have to leave
+You didn’t have to leave
 ---
 I mean if it was
 ---